-Note: When running Mbox Director directly on an Mbox server, it is important that Mbox Director not affect performance of the server.
+Note: When running Mbox Director directly on the same computer as the Mbox software, it is important that Mbox Director not affect performance of the server.
 In order to guarantee this, Mbox Director can sacrifice the amount of time it spends drawing on its own graphical user interface.
 This setting can be adjusted in the Mbox Director Preferences window.
 Refer to "Preference Settings" on page 20.